 Metro fares

-The metro and all trains are integrated into the public transport system, so you can use a common ticket, which is also valid for buses and ferries.
+The metro and all trains are integrated into the public transport system, so you can use a common ticket that also applies to buses and ferries.

 Prices are based on the number of zones travelled.
 The centre of Copenhagen is divided into zones 1, 2 and 3, while the southern part of the city with the airport falls into zone 4.